POMPANO BEACH ISLE CASINO UPDATE: 4,100 Homes Part of Redevelopment Plans

 by Marie Puleo, Pompano Beach Real Estate and Development Reporter

-POMPANO BEACH REDEVELOPMENT: The latest plans to transform the Isle Casino Racing Pompano Park into Live!
-Resorts Pompano – an entertainment, hotel, dining, retail, residential and office hub – may also include 4,100 residential units.
+ISLE CASINO/POMPANO BEACH REDEVELOPMENT: The latest plans to transform the Isle Casino Racing Pompano Park into Live!
+Resorts Pompano – an entertainment, hotel, dining, retail, residential and office hub – may include 4,100 residential units.

-The property is being redeveloped by The Cordish Companies in partnership with Eldorado Resorts, which purchased Isle of Capri Casinos and its 13 resorts in 2016.
+The property is being redeveloped by The Cordish Companies in partnership with Eldorado Resorts, which purchased Isle of Capri Casinos and its 13 resorts (including Isle Casino in Pompano Beach) in 2016.
 The Cordish Companies, a Baltimore-based firm, develops, owns and operates Live! entertainment destinations across the country.

 The 232-acre project site, located on the southeast corner of the intersection of Powerline Road and SW 3rd Street (Race Track Road), currently contains a harness racing track and grandstand (which will be razed), 45,000 square feet of casino, and 112,000 square feet of commercial space.